gmarcy/janus-platforms/ansible/cluster-setup/README.md

-# Janus IDP Demo with Ansible
+# RHDH IDP Demo with Ansible

-A guide to installing the `Janus IDP Demo with Ansible`.
+A guide to installing the `RHDH IDP Demo with Ansible`.
 An [instructional video](https://drive.google.com/file/d/1TJZLEwKFJer5RMpKn3rh9w2ftYGChPtg/view) walking through the setup is available for reference.

-> **_NOTE:_** This demo was developed with the [Janus IDP Demo](https://demo.redhat.com/catalog?search=janus&item=babylon-catalog-prod%2Fcommunity-content.com-janus-idp.prod) catalog item on the Red Hat Demo Platform as the intended target for deployment.
+> **_NOTE:_** This demo was developed with the [RHDH IDP Demo](https://demo.redhat.com/catalog?search=rhdh&item=babylon-catalog-prod%2Fcommunity-content.com-rhdh-idp.prod) catalog item on the Red Hat Demo Platform as the intended target for deployment.
 Though not supported, the full setup and demo should work on any OpenShift 4.12+ cluster.
 ## Prerequisites

 - [oc](https://docs.openshift.com/container-platform/4.12/cli_reference/openshift_cli/getting-started-cli.html) (4.11+)